argideritzalpea/Bilingual-Extraction-OCR/README.md

 # Bilingual-Extraction-OCR
 Tools to extract bilingual dictionaries or translations from PDF or other formats.
 This repo contains code for OCR table extraction of Latin unicode.
-It will be further update to supported extraction of character sets according to input language in excess of basic Latin characters.

 ## Overview